 - Baking Powder & Baking Soda - A mixture of these two helps the bread bake tall and puffy.

 - Spices - Cinnamon and nutmeg add a lovely spice to the chocolate flavor.

 - Salt - Brings out the flavors and balances the sweetness.

-- Buttermilk - Adds moisture and also
+- Buttermilk - Adds moisture and also a great flavor.

 - Chocolate Chips - Use miniature chocolate chips so there are lots of melty chocolate pockets inside the bread.
 I also like to sprinkle some on the top before baking.

-How to make Chocolate Zucchini Bread
+How to Make Chocolate Zucchini Bread

 I love this double chocolate zucchini bread because it is so easy to make.
 The batter comes together in less than 10 minutes.
 An hour later a decadent, rich, and fudgy chocolate bread is ready to be devoured.